Punnawit9285/Anki-AI-Prompt-Med-School/PROMPT.md

  - Every key is filed under the number written FIRST inside the brackets.
 A reversed range therefore files under its higher slide: [013-012] files under 13.
 A non-adjacent key files under the number written first, so [046+063] files under 46.
  - Because the - and + characters sort lower than the closing bracket, a joined key always sits immediately BEFORE the plain card of the slide it files under.
 So slides 12 to 14 come out in the order [012], [013-012], [013], [014].
 This is intended.
  - Multiple cards may share the same slide number.
 They will sort adjacent to one another, which is intended, and any new card later added for that same slide will automatically fall into the same group.
+Within-Slide Sequence Letter (REQUIRED WHENEVER ONE SLIDE PRODUCES MORE THAN ONE CARD):
+ - Anki sorts entirely on the Sort Field and ignores the order of the lines in the file.
+Two cards sharing a key are therefore ordered by whatever text follows the key, which means their TITLES get alphabetised.
+Emitting them in content order is not enough on its own and will not survive the import.
+ - So when a single slide produces two or more cards, give EVERY card from that slide a single lowercase letter placed immediately before the closing bracket, assigned in the order the content appears on the slide, top to bottom and left to right: [099a], [099b], [099c].
+ - The letter records reading order on the slide, not importance.
+The card covering the top of the slide takes a, the next one down takes b, and so on.
+Without it a card titled The Glucose-Alanine Cycle would jump ahead of one titled Contrast Between the Cahill Cycle and the Cori Cycle purely because T follows C.
+ - A slide that produces only ONE card takes no letter and stays [099].
+ - Never mix the two forms within one slide.
+If a slide yields two cards, BOTH carry letters.
+A file holding [099] and [099a] for the same slide is wrong, because the bare key sorts ahead of every lettered one.
+ - A range or joined key carries its letter in the same position, immediately before the closing bracket: [100-099a], [100-099b], [046+063a].
+ - Use one lowercase letter only, running a, b, c, d.
+Never a capital, never a digit, never two letters.
+ - If you later add a card in the middle of a slide, relabel that slide letters so they stay in reading order.
+It is only ever a handful of cards and it keeps the sequence meaningful.
 Lecture Name (SAME LINE, AFTER THE KEY, IDENTICAL ON EVERY CARD):
  - Immediately after the closing bracket, write one space, then the name of the lecture, then a single colon that closes it.
 The first line therefore reads [004] Amino acid metabolism: and nothing on that line is ever bolded.
 The colon is part of the required format and must appear on every card.
  - The lecture name must be byte-for-byte IDENTICAL on every single card in the deck.
 Same words, same capitalisation, same spacing, no card left without one.
 It is a constant label, not a per-slide description, and it must never be varied to describe what an individual slide covers.